 Secondly, we wait until the seeds - the peas - are fully plumped up, before shelling and eating them.

-When to Harvest: Shelling peas are one of the fastest maturing types of peas, with the smaller, bush varieties ready in about 50 days.
+When to Harvest: All types of peas are usually direct sown in the garden and you will rarely find transplants.
+Shelling peas are one of the fastest maturing types of peas, with the smaller, bush varieties ready in about 50 days.
 Test them by gently squeezing the pod.
-If they feel full and you can fell the individual peas, it’s time to crack one open and check.
+If they feel full and you can feel the individual peas, it’s time to crack one open and check.
 The peas should fill the pod, but still be green and tender.

 If you harvest too early, there may be peas missing or peas of different sizes.
 They may also not have had enough time to develop their sugars, so they won’t be as sweet as you would expect.